codersaadi/next-auth5-shadcn/README.md

 A robust authentication solution for Next.js applications, leveraging NextAuth with custom enhancements like RBAC, multi-provider support, and email handling.

+## Tools,Adapter used in this.
+- Next.js
+- Typescript
+- Auth.js(v5)
+- Postgresql
+-Prisma
 ## Getting Started
 ## Installation
 ```bash